RateMyDIY/Docs/Architecture.md

-What are the drawbacks of using this solution over alternatives?

-It is possible that some NPM modules may not work in the Gatsby ecosystem.

 -What library or framework will you be using for styling and presentation?

 Styled-Components for streamlined components and Node-SASS to handle global variables and CSS styles.